-Materials and methods were generally similar to the controlled experiment with the modifications for operational flights as described below.
+Materials and methods were generally similar to the controlled experiment with modifications for operational flights as described below.

-Detection Patrols
+Detection patrols

 The OMNR continually monitored real-time weather information, forest fuel indices, historical trends and other indices.
 The flight trials were conducted when the weather and fuel indices were conducive to lightning strike fires.
-Each night the Aircraft Management Officer planned two detection routes which brought the aircraft over an area that had recently been subject to a large number of lightning strikes.
-Detection patrols typically flew at an altitude between 914 m (3,000') to 1,219 m (4,000') AGL and at a speed between 111 km/h (60 knots) and 167 km/h (90 knots).
+Each night the Aircraft Management Officer planned two detection routes that brought the aircraft over an area that had recently been subject to a large number of lightning strikes.
+Detection patrols typically flew at an altitude between 914 m (3000 feet) and 1219 m (4000 feet) AGL and at a speed between 111 km h-1 (60 knots) and 167 km h-1 (90 knots).

-Flights typically began at 22:30 each night and continued until approximately 04:00 the following morning.
+Flights typically began at 2230 hours each night and continued until $\sim$ 0400 hours the following morning.
 Across groups of flights the moon phase varied from full to no moon.
-Total flight time was approximately 27 hours and 56 minutes.
-A summary of the conditions for the flights is shown in Supplementary Table 2.
+Total flight time was $\sim$ 28 h.
+A summary of the conditions for the flights is provided in Table S2 in the Supplementary material.